Schedule & Event Details

 Sheridan Anderson, MA, LPCC

-RTK Board Member & Sliding Doors Counseling
+RTK Director of Resourses & Sliding Doors Counseling

-Sheridan Anderson (she/her), a Licensed Professional Clinical Counselor and trained family mediator, is the heart behind Sliding Doors Counseling.
+Sheridan Anderson (she/her), a Licensed Professional Clinical Counselor and trained family mediator, is the heart behind Sliding Doors Counseling

 Her journey into the world of high-conflict relationships, life transitions, and DNA surprises is not just professional—it’s deeply personal.
 Growing up, she believed her father had died by suicide, a narrative that shaped her early life.
 However, a DNA test in 2018 revealed a different truth: the man she thought was her father wasn’t her biological parent.
 This revelation reshaped Sheridan’s understanding of mental health and identity, fueling her passion to help others on similar paths.